love8587/prisma2-docs/getting-started.md

 - [Use only Photon](./photon/use-only-photon.md) (for database access (ORM))
 - [Use only Lift](./lift/use-only-lift.md) (for database migrations)

+> If you select **only Photon** or **only Lift**, it will still be possible to add the other tool to your project later.

 ### 4. Language selection (only Photon)

-If you previously selected "Photon and Lift" or "only Photon", you're now prompted for the language in which you want to access your database.
+If your previous selection included Photon, you're now prompted for the language in which you want to access your database.
 Currently Photon is available in the following languages:

 - **JavaScript**
 - **TypeScript**